By cutting down on alcohol you can cut down on calories.

 Why alcohol causes weight gain

-Alcohol has almost the same calories per gram as pure fat.
+Alcohol has almost the same calories per gram as fat.
 But alcohol calories are empty calories.
-Alcohol isn’t nutritious like food, so the calories in alcohol don’t make you feel full up like food calories.
+This means they provide the same energy but none of the nutrition that food provides.

-As well as the calories in alcohol, drinking also makes us more likely to overeat.
+As well as the calories in alcohol, drinking also makes us more likely to eat too much.
 Most of us have experienced this.
 The visit to the chip shop after a night out or the nibbles to go with our glass of wine or beer.
 Alcohol triggers the part of the brain that makes us feel hungry.

 Alcohol reduces your inhibitions.
 You’re less likely to worry about picking the unhealthy options when you’ve been drinking.

 Amount of calories in alcohol drinks

 - 1 pint of 4% strength beer = 182 calories